pchj/ModelEarth-RealityStream/README.md

 ---

-RealtyStream provides a range of possibilities and weighs them.
-Rather than producsing a prediction, we generate a stream of possible outcomes which gradually converge toward reality as it draws closer, in the stream.
+RealtyStream weighs and compares a range of possible outcomes.
+Rather than producing a single prediction, we generate a stream of floating datapoints which gradually converge to reality.